burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

       7.2. **Using Directive**.
 Creation of synonyms for all variables in a namespace through `using namespace NS;`.

-8. Placing 7.2 inside another NS opens up the way to combine/mix names from different namespaces.
+8. Placing 7.2 inside another namespace opens up the way to combine/mix names from different namespaces.

 9. Creating an [unnamed namespace](https://en.cppreference.com/w/cpp/language/namespace#Unnamed_namespaces) implies auto-generating its name by the compiler and insertion `using namespace GEN_NAME;` to the source file with that unnamed namespace.